 Rob has been a stabilizing, some would say life saving, influence in sports car racing for over three decades.
-He has overseen the premier sports car team in North America for the past thirty years.
+He has overseen the premier sports car team in North America for the past thirty-one years.
 First and foremost, Rob competes to win, but also for the enjoyment of the competition and for the good of the sport.

 Rob has worked his way to the top of the sport.
-Rob started SCCA club racing forty years ago in 1974, running a Datsun 510.
+Rob started SCCA club racing forty-one years ago in 1974, running a Datsun 510.
 He hooked up with Pat Smith who taught auto mechanics at the local vocational technical school.
 One of many stories of loyalty within the team, Pat ended up being the team's chief mechanic and team manager for 28 years.
 Pat and Rob did all the mechanical work on that little Datsun, Rob being better at fabrication and Pat better at transmissions.

 By 1982, they had two more mechanics and decided it was time to move up, so they had a Firebird built for IMSA GTO.
 To be charitable, the car did not do anything very well, but it taught the team a lot.
 Rob raced a mixed schedule in 1983 and '84, running some Trans-Am races in addition to the IMSA schedule.
 Their best finish was a class third at the Elkhart Lake 500 miler in 1983.

 It was while they were running the Firebird that they started thinking about life at the top: the IMSA GTP class.
 Rob looked at Lolas, Marches and Porsches.
 Bob Akin, a good friend, said the Porsche 962 was the only way to go, pointing out, with eminent common sense, that nobody collects Marches.
 Rob made a deal with Bruce Leven in 1985 to buy the 101 chassis, which Rob still has.